Robert-Such/flask_forum/readme.md

 DASH as the visualization framework.
 These visualizations provide insights into the activity and patterns of the user base such as userbase growth, post/comment volume, most active users/posts etc.
+ - The languages used to create this project are python, HTML, and CSS.

 App Behavior & Functionality:
   - Certain activities require account creation such as to create posts,